- Posted by Konrad Buczynski

 The Pros and Cons

-From a security perspective, the obvious issue includes the high potential for viruses to be embedded within free templates.
+From a security perspective, the obvious issue includes the high potential for viruses and other malware to be embedded within free templates.
 If an adversary was seeking to gain sensitive information on security from organisations, what better phishing hook than content that will invariably be downloaded by security assessors.

 There is also usually the issue of misalignment between your needs and the methods detailed within free risk assessment templates.
 It is likely to cause a practitioner much time in re formatting/structuring, with no guarantee that the result will be what’s required.